Drones strike ship carrying aid to Gaza, organizers say

 “Aid must be allowed to enter Gaza.
 Hostages must be released.
 Civilians must be protected,” it said.
 “Without immediate action, Gaza will descend further into chaos that humanitarian efforts will not be able to mitigate.”

 Brito contributed from Barcelona, Spain.
-Associated Press writers Giada Zampano in Rome; Kevin Schembri Orland in St. Julian’s, Malta; Colleen Barry in Soave, Italy; Elena Becatoros and Julia Frankel in Jerusalem; Jamey Keaten in Geneva; Menelaos Hadjicostis in Nicosia, Cyprus; and Jon Gambrell in Dubai contributed.
+Associated Press writers Tia Goldenberg in Tel Aviv, Israel; Giada Zampano in Rome; Kevin Schembri Orland in St. Julian’s, Malta; Colleen Barry in Soave, Italy; Elena Becatoros and Julia Frankel in Jerusalem; Jamey Keaten in Geneva; Menelaos Hadjicostis in Nicosia, Cyprus; and Jon Gambrell in Dubai contributed.

 Follow AP's war coverage at https://apnews.com/hub/israel-hamas-war